iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Re-baselining (keeping expectations aligned)**
   Once a change is approved, I update the “single source of truth” so everyone is working to the same plan:
   - **Update the baseline plan:** scope, milestones, release date, and deliverables
-  - **Update the backlog and roadmap:** sequencing, sprint/release allocation, and priority changes
+  - **Update the backlog and roadmap:** reflect the approved change in the plan — re-order what the team works on next, assign items to the right sprint or release, adjust target dates/milestones if needed, and make the new priorities visible to everyone (so delivery, stakeholders, and dependencies stay aligned)
   - **Update RAID log (Risks, Assumptions, Issues, Dependencies):** new risks/dependencies and mitigations
   - **Update test and release plans:** what must be re-tested, evidence required, and readiness gates
   - **Stakeholder communication:** concise summary of what changed, why, and what it means for timeline/scope

 - **How I keep it lightweight (so it doesn’t become bureaucracy)**
   - Small changes: one-page change note + quick impact assessment + recorded decision
-  - Larger changes: deeper impact review + explicit sign-offs + updated baseline and comms
+  - Larger changes: require a deeper impact review, explicit sign-offs, an updated baseline plan, and **clear communications** (who needs to know, what is changing, why it’s changing, and what the new dates/scope/risks are)
   - Always: “If it changes scope/timeline/risk materially, it gets logged and decided — not assumed.”

 ---